Two plates of sushiTwo plates of sushi

 Aside from Japan and the US, other countries have also been making a name for themselves in the sushi scene.
 In Canada, Vancouver has become a hub for sushi lovers, with its abundance of fresh seafood and innovative sushi chefs.
 Meanwhile, in Europe, cities like London and Paris have also been gaining recognition for their sushi restaurants, with some even offering unique fusion dishes that combine traditional Japanese flavors with local ingredients.

-See also Pho vs. Ramen
+See also Chicken Parmesan vs. Eggplant Parmesan

 For those who want to try making sushi at home, it’s important to use high-quality ingredients and the right tools.
 Look for sushi-grade fish at your local fish market or specialty store, and invest in a good sushi knife and bamboo rolling mat.
 There are also plenty of online tutorials and classes available to help you master the art of sushi-making.